-After approval, the ACMS #1 budget will be controlled by holding monthly variance meetings between the Cluster Business Manager (CBM) and the school Principal.
+After approval, ACMS #3's budget will be controlled by holding monthly variance meetings between the Cluster Business Manager (CBM) and the school Principal.
 The CBM meets on a semi-monthly basis with Finance & Accounting to report on the budget situation in the schools and to present necessary adjusting journals, if any.